- Canadian high school

 The HIVE program places you in a small group with other new students from the same Faculty, which means you won't arrive on campus not knowing anyone!
 You’ll be supported by HIVE Leaders, students who were once in the same shoes as you and can share tips from their experiences.

 Month of welcome

 And we’ll kick off your first term with an epic Month of Welcome, which starts with Welcome Day.
 We'll show you around our campus, introduce you to more classmates, and have an all-around great time!

-The Global Connections is based out of the Global Student Centre, our space for all things international - your campus hub for creating intercultural connections, engaging in global issues, and sharing experiences, while making new friends and exploring what the community has to offer.
+International Student Experience Support is based out of the Global Student Centre, our space for all things international - your campus hub for creating intercultural connections, engaging in global issues, and sharing experiences, while making new friends and exploring what the community has to offer.

 Health and Counselling